-Accommodation Administration Guidelines ELA/Literacy Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
-Test Administrators are responsible for collecting all paper nonscorable student work created using assistive technology devices.
-Test-related content must be deleted from all devices.
-Nonscorable student work must be securely shredded.
-Before Testing: Constructed Response Options64nSpeech-to-Text4oHuman Scribe4pHuman Signer4qAssistive Technology DeviceAvailable on: DC CAPE ELA Assessments Identification for Accommodations Registration File: Student's accommodations registration file must have Speech-to-Text, Human Scribe, Human Signer, or Assistive Technology Device selected.
+Accommodation Administration Guidelines 40 4p 4q 4r ELA/Literacy Constructed Response Options 6 Speech-to-Text Human Scribe Human Signer Assistive Technology Device Available on: DC CAPE ELA Assessments Identification for Accommodations Registration File: Student's accommodations registration file must have Speech-to-Text, Human Scribe, Human Signer, or Assistive Technology Device selected.
 If you plan to use a Chromebook or iPad as a third-party external assistive technology device, contact your state for additional guidance.
 Materials: External device provided by the student, if needed.
 Test Administrator Training: Test Administrators providing the scribe accommodation must review: Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Appendix L: Human Signer Guidelines (signers only).
 Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screenreader to allow the assistive technology to work.
 Assistive technology, including speech-to-text software, should be tested during an Infrastructure Trial.
 If during the Infrastructure Trial the specific device will not interact with TestNav, a secondary testing device to run the external device software will be needed.
-Some speech-to-text software.
+Some speech-to-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
 Reference the Assistive Technology Guidelines available at the following link https://dc.mypearsonsupport.com/.
 During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
-The student must be tested in a separate device used for test administrator.
+The student must be tested in a separate setting.
+The student must be familiar with any assistive technology external device used for test administration.
+Note: TestNav does not have embedded Speech-to-Text functionality - students must use allowable Assistive Technology or an external third-party device (responses must be transcribed).

-6 This accommodation applies to Prose Constructed Responses on the ELA/Literacy assessments.
+$^{{\}small 6} \quad \text{This accommodation applies to Prose Constructed Responses on the ELA/Literacy assessments}.$